DeterminateSystems/riff/README.md

 riff shell
 ```

-You can also directly run commands with the shell enviroment applied but without
+You can also directly run commands with the shell environment applied but
-entering the shell:
+without entering the shell:

 ```shell
 riff run cargo build
 ```

 Riff currently supports [Rust] with support for other languages coming soon.
-It
-uses the [Nix] package manager to handle dependencies but doesn't require you to
+It uses the [Nix] package manager to handle dependencies but doesn't require
-know or use Nix.
+you to know or use Nix.

 > For a video demo of Riff in action, see [below](#video-demo).